Wesley0010012/ProjectCustomErrors/README.md

-# StandardErrors
+# ProjectCustomErrors

-StandardErrors is a package designed to define custom and default application errors for general use in software development.
+ProjectCustomErrors is a package designed to define custom and default application errors for general use in software development.

 ## Installation